 The wedding ceremony strengthens and blesses a special bond between two persons who decide to share their lives and gives a clerical, formal and public framework to consciously carry out and process this important life event.
 The marriage is based on a deep mutual respect between the spouses, which enables them to strive for a homogeneous partnership.
 The union forms a harmonic mix of the various strenths and weaknesses.

 To get married means to create a frame for a shared progress as a couple and as individuals.
 You contend with someone under all circumstances, to promote psychological and spiritual growth.
 During the wedding, we celebrate your decision; to find out what it means to examine and share life and death harmoniously and respectfully.

 If you live for others, you are close on the way indeed.

-Zen Monk Alain M. Lafon has lived for three years as Digital Nomad with only a backpack.
-After many years of formal daily Zen practice and an ordination in 2011, he lead the daily meditation as well as retreats.
-In 2015 he joined the Insopor Zen Academy.
-He is the abbot of the Lambda Zen Temple in Glarus.
+Zen Monk Brother Alain has lived for years as Digital Nomad with only a backpack.
+After many years of formal daily Zen practice and an ordination in 2011, he joined Insopor Zen Academy in 2015.
+He is currently the abbot of the Lambda Zen Temple in Glarus.

 He also works as a lecturer at ZHAW School of Engineering and builds software products at his company 200ok GmbH to facilitate digital education.